 For most businesses, an icon is simply not enough to fully express their brand identity.
 If you use a logo maker, you will have a variety of options to insert your name and tagline.
 Also known as a slogan, taglines are dramatic phrases that sum up the tone and premise of a brand.

 Now, not every company has a tagline.
 And that’s okay, but it doesn’t mean you should let this valuable space go to waste.
 If your name allows it, you can break it up into two lines while keeping the same font and size for both lines.

 03. Play around with caps or lowercase

 When it comes to good logo design, sometimes it’s the small details that make all the difference.
-Something as simple as playing around with letter case could bring your trademark to a whole new level.
+Something as simple as playing around with letter case could bring your typeface and trademark to a whole new level.

-Traditionally, uppercase logos give off a strong sense of authority, while the use of lowercase exudes a more approachable, casual vibe.
+Traditionally, uppercase logos give off a strong message of authority, while the use of lowercase exudes a more approachable, casual vibe.
 That’s not to say you can’t utilize uppercase text while softening the appearance with your choice of colors.
 It’s all a matter of balance.

 04. Consider handwritten fonts

 Creative typography remains to be one of the major logo design trends.
 Specifically, handwritten fonts are some of the best fonts for logos.
 They offer a quirky and authentic feel that is sure to delight any customer.

 Handwritten typography is especially effective when used as the font of your tagline.
 If you’ve opted for one of these font styles, then this logo design tip is for you.
 Often the use of caps for handwritten fonts make them seem less authentic, so take that into account.